| In

 |

-ARS Advanced Registration Deadline Act now
+ARS Advanced Registration

-to take advantage of the $200 discount for this
+the $200 discount for this year's International

-year's International Applied Reliability Symposium,
+Applied Reliability Symposium, North America, which

-North America, which will be held June 17-20, 2008
+will be held June 17-20, 2008 at the Grand

-Grand Sierra Resort in Reno, Nevada.
+Sierra Resort in Reno, Nevada.
 Visit

 http://www.ARSymposium.org/register.htm to register

 by April 23, 2008 for this special rate.
-Hotel

 |

-Whirlpool Corporate Partner License -
+Partner License - Whirlpool Corporation

-Whirlpool Corporation has demonstrated its total
+has demonstrated its total commitment to reliability

-commitment to reliability engineering practices by
+engineering practices by recently becoming an

-recently becoming an official ReliaSoft Global
+official ReliaSoft Global Corporate Partner.

-Corporate Partner.
-This agreement provides all
+This agreement provides all Whirlpool employees

-access to all standalone products offered directly by
+standalone products offered directly by ReliaSoft

-material.
 Welcome aboard, Whirlpool!
-Learn more about
+Learn more about ReliaSoft's

-ReliaSoft's Corporate Partner License option at
+Corporate Partner License option at

-http://www.ReliaSoft.com/license.htm#partner. |
+http://www.ReliaSoft.com/license.htm#partner.

 |